async-aws/aws/docs/integration/monolog.md

 - `$client`: the CloudWatchLogsClient instance
 - `$group`: name of the CloudWatch Log Group which was created previously
-- `$stream`: name of the CloudWatcg Log Stream which was created previously
+- `$stream`: name of the CloudWatch Log Stream which was created previously
 - `$batchSize`: number of log records that are pushed to CloudWatch in a single call.
 This number cannot exceed 10,000.
 - `$level`: minimum logging level at which this handler will be triggered (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#log-levels)
 - `$bubble`: whether the messages that are handled can bubble up the stack or not (see https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#core-concepts)